FreeFly19/JJRC-H36-arduino-rc/README.md

 ## Usage

-In order to use this code, you will need an Arduino, nrF24L01+ wireless cards, two resistors, one green & one red LED and a JJRC H36 mini drone.
+In order to use this code, you will need an Arduino, nrF24L01+ wireless cards, two resistors, one green, one red LED and a JJRC H36 mini drone.
 This webpage has a [list of hardware needed](http://www.makehardware.com/2016/04/24/teach-your-pc-to-fly-a-mini-drone/).
 The Arduino and the wireless cards should be wired following this table:

 | Arduino Uno    | NRF24L01+ Socket Adapter Board | Wire Color            |
 |----------------|--------------------------------|-----------------------|